livgust/covid-vaccine-scrapers/README.md

 ## Overview

 This is the open-source portion of the back-end, website scraping software that powers www.macovidvaccines.com.
 Technologies used are Node JS and Puppeteer.
-In production, this code is run every 5 minutes via AWS Lambda, posting its results to a JSON file in an AWS S3 bucket.
+In production, this code is run every minute via AWS Lambda, posting its results to a JSON file in an AWS S3 bucket.

+[Our project board](https://github.com/users/livgust/projects/2) is the definitive source for work in progress and work that needs to be done.

 ## Setup